 where $f_{1}: {\rm ind}_{\beta}{\rm ind}_{\alpha}\to {\rm ind}_{\beta\circ\alpha}$ is the canonical $G$-homeomorphism.}

 \item{For any $n\in \mathbb{Z}$, any $g\in G$ , the homomorphism

-agrees with the map $\mathcal{H}^{n}_{G}(f_{2})$, where $f_{2}: (X,A)\to {\rm ind}_{c(g):G\to G}$ sends $x$ to $(1,g^{-1}x)$ and $c(g)$ is the conjugation isomorphism in $G$.} \end{enumerate} \end{definition} \begin{remark}[Extensions of $G$- Cohomology theories to more general spaces] Let $\mathcal{H}_{G}^{*}$ be a $G$-cohomology theory defined on proper $G$-CW complexes.
-Using a functorial $G$-CW aproximation for proper $G$-ANR of as in \cite{antonyanelfving} for locally compact Hausdorff groups, an equivariant cohomology theory may be extended to the category of proper $G$-ANR.
+agrees with the map $\mathcal{H}^{n}_{G}(f_{2})$, where $f_{2}: (X,A)\to {\rm ind}_{c(g):G\to G}$ sends $x$ to $(1,g^{-1}x)$ and $c(g)$ is the conjugation isomorphism in $G$.} \end{enumerate} \end{definition} \begin{remark}[Extensions of $G$-Cohomology theories to more general spaces] Let $\mathcal{H}_{G}^{*}$ be a $G$-cohomology theory defined on proper $G$-CW complexes.
+Using a functorial $G$-CW approximation for proper $G$-ANR as introduced in \cite{antonyanelfving} for locally compact Hausdorff groups, an equivariant cohomology theory may be extended to the category of proper $G$-ANR.

-More generally the \v{C}ech- expansion of \cite{matumotocech} provides a \v{C}ech extension of a $G$-cohomology theory to arbitrary pairs of proper $G$-spaces.
+More generally, the \v{C}ech expansion of \cite{matumotocech} provides a \v{C}ech extension of a $G$-cohomology theory to arbitrary pairs of proper $G$-spaces.
 That is, a family of $R$-mod valued functors $\check{\mathcal{H}}_{G}^{n}$ defined on pairs of proper $G$-spaces and natural transformations $\delta^{n}_{X,A}: \mathcal{H}^{n}_{G}(A, \emptyset)\to \mathcal{H}_{G}^{n+1}(X,A)$ satisfying the axioms: